 Prevent Stage Aims

-This stage aims to prevent the occurrence of the challenging behaviours by minimising or avoiding the triggers that cause it and teach the individual alternative behaviours.
+This stage aims to prevent the occurrence of challenging behaviours by minimising or avoiding the triggers that cause it, create a context that is responsive to the indivdiual's needs, teach the individual alternative behaviours and improves their quality of life.

 Prevent Stage plan